mittalrishabh/rfcs/text/resource-group-isolation.md

 ## Problems

-1. For use cases where 90% of traffic is of the same priority, scheduling should not be based on static RUs configured in resource control groups.
-Instead, it should protect the system by depriortizating the traffic causing the overload.
+1. Customers typically don't know their RU usage in advance, so quotas are often over-provisioned to avoid throttling.
+As a result, scheduling based on static quota allocation fails to throttle the traffic actually causing system overload.
 2. The current approach increments VT by `consumed * weight`, where weight is derived from RU quota.
 This doesn't work because tenants with small QPS can still exceed their proportional quota without being throttled—their VT increment remains small, so they continue to be served even when causing overload.

 ### Problem Scenario